nginxinc/nginx-one-workshops/labs/lab4/readme.md

 ![Configuration View](media/lab4_csg_configuration.png)

-Notice the configuration is empty when you first create a Config Sync Group.
+Notice that the configuration is empty when you first create a Config Sync Group.
 There are two ways to handle the initial configuration.

-**Option 1:** Auto-generate the Config Sync Group's configuration by adding the first NGINX instance.
+- Option 1: Auto-generate the Config Sync Group's configuration by adding the first NGINX instance.
 The existing config from the NGINX instance will be used as the config for your Config Sync Group.

-**Option 2:** Manually define the NGINX configurations before adding any NGINX instances using the UI text editor.
+- Option 2: Manually define the NGINX configurations before adding any NGINX instances using the UI text editor.

 ### Option 1 - Create and add an instance to the group